realnews-gateway/emergency-publishing-system/emergency-channel/ingest/validation.md

 ## Overview

 The Validation component ensures that all incoming content is safe, well‑formed, and suitable for downstream processing.
-Since the Ingest module operates at the lowest trust boundary, validation is critical for preventing malformed, harmful, or abusive content from entering the Emergency Channel pipeline.
+Since the Ingest module operates at the lowest trust level, validation is essential for preventing malformed, harmful, or abusive content from entering the Emergency Channel pipeline.

-This document defines the validation rules, rejection criteria, and trust boundaries applied to all ingestion sources.
+This document defines the validation rules and rejection criteria applied uniformly to all ingestion sources.

 ---